Let us start with the obvious question - WHAT IS data-driven recruitment?

 The practice of using subjectivity and/or gut feeling in an increasingly competitive world of recruitment has become counter-productive.
 To inculcate a ‘data culture’ within recruitment teams requires the right mindset and a top-down end-to-end approach.
 The attitude should be to make a difference using data leveraging latest tools and technologies.
 The following are some of the steps involved in setting up a data-driven recruiting program:

-- Pull the data together: Recruitment/HR teams are sitting on a lot of data but the chances are that in majority of the organizations it is scattered and is stored in different places.
+Recruitment/HR teams are sitting on a lot of data but the chances are that in majority of the organizations it is scattered and is stored in different places.
 As a first step, it is important to do away with data silos and to bring the data together in one place.
 This will enable users to access the data from a centralized location.

-- Choose the metrics to track: Data, by itself will not lead to improvements – it is a means to an end.
+Data, by itself will not lead to improvements – it is a means to an end.
 There are many data points that can be derived from the database, but it is important to have a clear view of what metrics and data points need to be tracked, measured and analyzed.

-- Translate data in to business benefits: Once the data points are finalized the next step is to articulate in tangible and measurable terms the benefits that are expected to accrue from the exercise.
+Once the data points are finalized the next step is to articulate in tangible and measurable terms the benefits that are expected to accrue from the exercise.
 In other words, all the stakeholders should be aware of the business benefits and the expected RoI of any effort of this kind.

-- The analytics platform: Cloud-based recruitment/talent analytics platforms provide the necessary tools to derive actionable insights from the data.
+Cloud-based recruitment/talent analytics platforms provide the necessary tools to derive actionable insights from the data.
 Data visualization is a core functionality of any such tool which can be customized depending upon whether the buyer is a small/medium business or a large enterprise.
 Other key functionalities of talent analytics platforms are – external benchmarking, easy-to-use interface, and predictive analytics.

 Recruiting teams are now looking at hiring resources who are also good at processing and analyzing large volumes of data.
 While the quality of data available with recruiting teams can always be improved, talent intelligence needs a strategy too.
 It has been established beyond doubt that to be a winner, companies need to hire and retain the best talent available – more people, with specialized skills and more quickly than before.
 Data-driven recruitment is one of the promising tools that can prevent companies from falling behind the competitive curve.